satra124/emco-base-test/README.md

 ```
 make build-base
 ```

+This will build the image that can then be used for Helm.

+### Registries and Images
+The image names outlined in `config/config.txt` will be searched in `MAINDOCKERREPO`.
+`BUILD_BASE_IMAGE_NAME` which defaults to `emco-build-base` must be first built and pushed to `EMCODOCKERREPO`.
+Additionally, the `mongodb` and `etcd` images will also be pulled from `MAINDOCKERREPO`.

+Both `EMCODOCKERREPO` and `MAINDOCKERREPO` can be set to the same exat container registry, in which case both pulling and pushing will always be done in the same registry.

+Here are some of the images and versions that have been validated as of this writing:
+  1.	alpine:3.12 (this is the default `SERVICE_BASE_IMAGE_*`, the base for EMCO microservice images)
+  2.	golang:1.17.7 (for building EMCO Go components)
+  2.	emco-build-base:1.3 (built after `make build-base`, builds the base image used for Helm - its base being alpine:3.12 like other EMCO microservice images)
+  3.	mongo:4.x
+  4.	etcd:3.x

 ### Deploy EMCO locally
 You can build and deploy the EMCO components in your local environment (and